-spiral2grow, a leading provider in assertiveness training, self esteem and self confidence and leadership solutions in New York City, that has professionals that include assertiveness therapists and assertiveness counselors, who are expert in building assertiveness and self confidence. spiral2grow, located in midtown Manhattan at 260 Madison Avenue #8023, New York, NY 10016, offers assertiveness training and assertiveness counseling in a variety of formats: individual assertiveness training, assertiveness group training for assertiveness and self esteem groups.
+spiral2grow, a leading provider in assertiveness training, self esteem and self confidence and leadership solutions in New York City, that has professionals that include assertiveness therapists and assertiveness counselors, who are experts in building assertiveness and self-confidence. spiral2grow, located in midtown Manhattan at 260 Madison Avenue #8023, New York, NY 10016, offers assertiveness training and assertiveness counseling in a variety of formats: individual assertiveness training, assertiveness group training for assertiveness and self esteem groups.

-If it is in personal or professional life, being assertive can help you build and maintain self confidence in all situations.
+It is in your personal or professional life, that being assertive can help you build and maintain self-confidence in all situations.
 However, assertiveness does not come naturally to most people as they have learned this skill through life experiences.
-Integrity, honesty and respect are key elements that help sustain long term healthy relationship.
+Integrity, honesty, and respect are key elements that help sustain long-term healthy relationships.
 By being assertive, you are respectful of yourself as well as the person you are engaging with.

 Being assertive is a core communication skill and means that you express yourself effectively and stand up for your point of view, while also respecting the rights and beliefs of others.
-Assertiveness training have many benefits including personal empowerment, being proactive (rather than being reactive), personal dignity and calmness especially when dealing with difficult people and having the ability to resist aggressive, manipulative and passive ploys of other people.
+Assertiveness training has many benefits including personal empowerment, being proactive (rather than being reactive), personal dignity and calmness especially when dealing with difficult people, and having the ability to resist aggressive, manipulative, and passive ploys of other people.

-Boundary is you first line of defense against stress.
-Developing solid boundary is one of the main factors to healthy well-being.
+Boundary is your first line of defense against stress.
+Developing solid boundaries is one of the main factors to healthy well-being.
 Personal boundary marks the limits of what is within your control and what is beyond your control.
 This is your psychological space that separates you and others.
-If you build healthy boundary, you are clear about our value, opinion and needs and also respect others.
+If you build healthy boundaries, you are clear about your values, opinions, and needs and also respect others.
 You also promote positive energy within you and within your environment.
-On the other hand, if you do not have healthy boundary, you waste emotional energy on those things that are outside of your control and create your own misery and suffering.
+On the other hand, if you do not have a healthy boundary, you waste emotional energy on those things that are outside of your control and create your own misery and suffering.

-Setting clear personal boundaries is the crucial to guarantee relationships are mutually respectful, supportive and caring.
-Self esteem is manifested in your level of assertiveness and the way you establish your boundaries.
+Setting clear personal boundaries is crucial to guaranteeing relationships are mutually respectful, supportive, and caring.
+Self-esteem is manifested in your level of assertiveness and the way you establish your boundaries.
 As such, psychological boundary is a measure of self-esteem and defines the quality of your life.

-spiral2grow psychotherapist in NYC that offers tools for building self esteem and healthy boundary.
+spiral2grow psychotherapist in NYC that offers tools for building self-esteem and healthy boundary.
 Our psychotherapists and counselors in NYC specialize in boundary training that is key for building self esteem and confidence.
-We recognize the importance of setting healthy boundary in any relationships and see it as a key element in having a happy and fulfilling life.
+We recognize the importance of setting healthy boundaries in any relationship and see it as a key element in having a happy and fulfilling life.

-Healthy boundary is key to successful relationship.
+A healthy boundary is key to a successful relationship.
 Boundaries, in the physical world, separate one thing from another, like walls that separate the inside of a building from its outside.
 While psychological boundaries have no physical substance, they act very much like walls or dividers, that separate the mental private parts of people from the public parts.

 Healthy individual boundaries have to do with self-determination, self-respect as well as respect to others.
 When these boundaries are intact, the individuals feel respected and safety is established.
 However, when they are broken, disrespect take place and wellbeing is at risk.

-Mental health professionals stress that good boundaries are crucial to psychological health and well being.
+Mental health professionals stress that good boundaries are crucial to psychological health and well-being.
 A boundary is a limit that promotes integrity and healthy relationships.
 Personal boundaries or psychological boundaries are the “territory” in which individuals outline their psychological and mental control.
-Similar to a country that has borders, custom and immigration; psychological boundaries define what is within your control versus what is not in your control, as well as the mechanism you enforce to establish you sovereignty (within your borders).
-It is a set of guidelines in which you allow “healthy” trade, goods and visitors to get into your psychological domain and what you are not allow to enter.
-One would expect that you would allow “visitors” enter your territory if it is healthy and beneficial, while preventing what could be dangerous or harmful.
+Similar to a country that has borders, customs, and immigration; psychological boundaries define what is within your control versus what is not in your control, as well as the mechanism you enforce to establish your sovereignty (within your borders).
+It is a set of guidelines in which you allow “healthy” trade, goods, and visitors to get into your psychological domain and what you are not allowed to enter.
+One would expect that you would allow “visitors” to enter your territory if it is healthy and beneficial while preventing what could be dangerous or harmful.

 In reality, the quality of our psychological well being, psychological strength and self esteem defines the quality of our boundaries and ultimately the quality of our relationships and life.Our personal boundary defines our identity and individuality and separate us from others.
 Our emotional boundary must be preserved because it is vital to our positive self identity and self-esteem.
 We must be able to differentiate our thoughts and feelings from those of others.
 These psychological borders in include physical, mental, psychological and spiritual boundaries, and involve beliefs, emotions, intuitions and self-esteem.
 It also includes guidelines, rules and limits that we establish for ourselves that we consider reasonable, safe and permissible ways for others to behave toward us, as well as how we conduct ourselves toward others, especially when they step outside those limits.